eunicebibi/restaurant_list/README.md

 # restaurant_list

 ## Introduce
 A web about my favorite restaurants.
+Here are the functions:
-You can check their address, description and phone number in here.
+1.Check their details, like address, rating or phone number etc..
+2.You can search restaurant from keyword.
+3.You can add new restaurant.
+4.You can delete restaurant.

 ## Getting Started
 1.Make sure Node.js and npm has already installed.